 The European ESG Template is a template designed to facilitate the exchange of information between Product Manufacturers and their distributors or service providers regarding multiple regulations: SFDR, EU Taxonomy, MIFID, IDD.
 It allows for consolidation of ESG related data information concerning sustainability of financial products.
-This template and the information it will hold complements data captured in other templates e.g., EMT V4, or EPT.
+This template and the information it will hold complements data captured in other templates e.g., EMT, or EPT.

-The EET V1.1 is based on the final SFDR RTS (published in the Official Journal of the European Union (EU) on 25 July 2022).
-Funds will need to provide pre-contractual and periodic disclosures under SFDR RTS as of 1 January 2023.
-EET V1.1.1 includes additional data fields for disclosures required by the CDA of investments in EU taxonomy fossil gas and nuclear.
+The EET V1.1.2 is based on the latest version of the SFDR RTS (Commission Delegated Regulation (EU) 2022/1288) as of December 2023.
+It includes additional data fields for disclosures required by the CDA of investments in EU taxonomy fossil gas and nuclear.